Shop by Brand:

 So everyone is on the same page, we would like to direct you to the industry standard for testing page yield that was put into place in June of 2004.
 Click over to ISO/IEC 19752 standard method for testing page yield and check it out.
 This should help clarify this matter.

 My print head has dry, crusted ink on it.
 How do I clean it?

-Submerge your ink cartridge in about a quarter of an inch or warm tap water for a few moments.
+Submerge your print head in about a quarter of an inch of warm tap water for a few moments.
 When you see ink coming out, dry the print head with a cotton swab.
 Then, place it back in place and run your print head cleaning program for your machine.
 You may have to do this a few times before the ink is flowing correctly.

 I want to order a bulk set of colored inks.
 Can I choose my own colors?

 The easy answer is NO, not for online orders.
 This is because our bulk sets are pre-made and designed to provide great value by offering multiple sets of cartridges at one low price.
 If you find yourself needing additional or particular colors we also offer great price breaks on individual cartridges.
 Or if you really need something we can’t provide online please give us a call and we can go over the options with you.
 1-800-551-9954